wangwei1237/Kubernetes-in-Action-Second-Edition/docs/Introducing_DaemonSets.md

 #### Specifying a node selector in the DaemonSet

-You specify the node selector in the spec.nodeSelector field in the Pod template.
-The following listing shows the same demo DaemonSet you created earlier, but with a nodeSelector configured so that the DaemonSet only deploys Pods to Nodes with the label gpu: cuda.
-You can find this manifest in the file ds.demo.nodeSelector.yaml.
+You specify the node selector in the `spec.nodeSelector` field in the Pod template.
+The following listing shows the same `demo` DaemonSet you created earlier, but with a `nodeSelector` configured so that the DaemonSet only deploys Pods to Nodes with the label `gpu: cuda`.
+You can find this manifest in the file `ds.demo.nodeSelector.yaml`.

 Listing 16.2 A DaemonSet with a node selector